clarkmcc/go-hubspot/generated/v3/authors/docs/BlogAuthorsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateLangVariationRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateLanguageVariationRequest struct via the builder pattern

 Name | Type | Description  | Notes